-The programme pack practical and simple steps to help young people recognise the impact that their environment and lifestyle can have on their mental health.
-With twelve positive tips, it highlights the need for regular exercise, a healthy diet and rest, whilst also stressing the role that the support of friends and family can have in assisting with positive mental health.
+The programme has practical and simple steps to help young people recognise the impact their environment and lifestyle can have on their mental health.
+With twelve positive tips, it highlights the need for regular exercise, a healthy diet and rest, while also stressing the role the support of friends and family can have in assisting with positive mental health.
 Each tip is linked to a fun activity and encourages open discussion on how to look after your mental health.

 Youth on the Run

-The purpose of the “Youth on the Run” program is to enable young people to put themselves in the shoes of refugees and asylum seekers around the world, via a 24-hour role-play game.
+The purpose of the “Youth on the Run” programme is to enable young people to put themselves in the shoes of refugees and asylum seekers around the world, via a 24-hour role-play game.

-The role-play is based upon the interaction of participants (who play the roles of refugees) and instructors (who play the roles of various characters that the refugees meet on their long journey).
-By using this unconventional learning method, young people are more likely to develop tolerance for refugees and reduce prejudice and racism.
+The role-play is based upon the interaction of participants (who play the roles of refugees) and instructors (who play the roles of various characters the refugees meet on their long journey).
+By using this unconventional learning method, young people are more likely to develop tolerance for refugees and have reduced prejudice and racism.